Ronald P. Rohner: Recognition

 His work is cited in TV programs, magazines, radio shows, newspapers, the documentary film "Reject", and in his TEDx UConn presentation.
 Rohner has been elected to the status of Fellow of the American Psychological Association, the Association for Psychological Science, and the American Anthropological Association, and the American Association for the Advancement of Science.
 He is also a recipient of the APA Award for Distinguished Contributions to the International Advancement of Psychology, APA's Outstanding International Psychologist Award from the US, and APA's Division 52 Henry David International Mentoring Award.

 Mentoring

-Throughout his distinguished career, Rohner has helped shape the future of interpersonal acceptance-rejection by fostering multiple generations of talented trainees and faculty through mentoring, to enable them to attain their full potential.
-Many of these individuals now hold senior leadership positions at academic institutions internationally, and many of them continue to emulate the superb mentoring they received from him by providing excellent mentoring of their own to the next generation.
-His role as a mentor is as a didactic instructor, a passionate researcher, a seeker of talent and truth, an upholder of impeccable standards, a tough task maker when necessary, a compassionate listener, a dedicated and patient teacher, and a friend.
+Throughout his career, Rohner has fostered multiple generations of trainees and faculty through mentoring to enable them to attain their full potential.
+Many of these individuals now hold senior leadership positions at academic institutions internationally, and many of them continue to emulate the mentoring they received from him by providing mentoring of their own to the next generation.